cra1gg/exceltonotepad/README.md

 `ExtOrTxt` is for whether you'd like the output saved as a `.ext` or `.txt` file.
 - Specify `ext` or `txt` for `.ext` and `.txt` respectively

+`CustomHeader` is used if you'd like each output file have a custom header.
+NOTE: If you use this in conjunction with `RetainHeader`, the header that is already present in the source file will show up above the `CustomHeader`
+- Specify either `no` or any `string` you want to use as a header, example: `This is a header`

+`CustomFooter` is used if you'd like each output file have a custom footer.
+NOTE: If you use this in conjunction with `RetainFooter`, the footer that is already present in the source file will show up above the `CustomFooter`
+- Specify either `no` or any `string` you want to use as a header, example: `This is a footer`